felias-fogg/dw-link/docs/quickstart-AVR-GDB.md

 Close the `Preference` dialog with `OK`.
 Now we want to install the two cores `ATTinyCore` and `MiniCore`.

 * Select `Tools` -> `Board` -> `Board Managers` ... .
 This will open the Boards Manager dialog.
 * In the search field, type MiniCore first.
-Then, install the most recent version (or upgrade to the most recent one).
+Then, install the most recent version (or upgrade to the most recent one) with a `+debug-2.X` suffix in its version number.
 * Afterwards, do the same with `ATTinyCore`.

 **Check:** Select `Tools` -> `Board` -> `ATtinyCore` -> `Attiny25/45/85 (no bootloader)` .
 Then check whether there is an entry `Debug Compile Flags: "No Debug"` when you click on `Tools` again.
 Check that also for `Tools` -> `Board` -> `MiniCore` -> `Atmega328`.